 What is the life expectancy of a clutch?

 Predicting how long a clutch will last can be like predicting the Grand National winner – there are many variables that could affect the outcome.
 Your driving style will be the main forecaster of clutch life, for example, the Lewis Hamilton’s among us that love to make lots of gear changes at speed, and the city drivers who stop-start their car often to wait in traffic will undoubtedly need a new clutch sooner than a motorway driver that gently cruises along and hardly changes gear.
-However, how carefully you use your clutch, the climate and environment you drive in, and your car type will also play a role in predicting the life expectancy of your clutch.

 As a rule of thumb, most clutches will last in the region of 60,000 miles before the need for replacing.
 However, we have had to replace some at around 30,000 (or less), and we’ve seen some clutches that have continued to keep going past 100,000 miles.